nabeel910/xfce-theme-switcher/README.md

 # xfce-theme-switcher
-Switch xfce themes using a script and genmon xfce plugin
+Switch xfce themes using a script and a cronjob via crontab

 Needed packages:
-xfce4-genmon-plugin
+cornie

+on arch linux
+sudo pacman -S cronie

 installation and setup: